 We worked with Dante Aguilera Benítez a member of the Taller de Gráfica Popular Juan Panadero in Culiacán, Sinaloa.
 The Nahua-inspired iconography uses Miquiztli that symbolizes silence, emptiness, and death, Xoloitzcuintli, the dog who protects the living and guides the souls of the dead through the underworld, and the Talhtolli that means speech.

 During the design process, and rooted in our experiences working with victims, we found profound metaphorical resonance in this symbology and the duality of life and death that it represents.

 Dr. Cecilia Farfán-Méndez is head of security research programs at the Center for U.S.-Mexican Studies at the University of California, San Diego.
 Her research examines when and why DTOs pursue additional criminal enterprises, the methods used in money laundering, and their different propensities for violence.

-Dr. Michael Lettieri is an independent researcher and consultant.
-He has published on journalism, democracy, and currently manages a project documenting enforced disappearance in Sinaloa.
-His work examines the social impacts of violence and security policies.
+Dr. Michael Lettieri is a Senior Fellow for Human Rights at the Center for U.S.-Mexican Studies at the University of California, San Diego.
+He has published on journalism, democracy.
+His current work examines the social impacts of violence and security policies.